Lona/Lona/docs/file-formats/shadows.md

 |`blur`|`number`|No|The blur radius of the shadow, in pixels.|
 |`color`|[`Color`](./colors.md#color-type)|No|The CSS color value or the `id` of the color defined in `colors.json`.|

 The optional `"defaultShadowName"` determines the style of newly-created shadow within Lona Studio.
-This value should be the `id` of one of the shadows in the `"shadow"` array.
+This value should be the `id` of one of the shadows in the `"shadows"` array.
 This value will not be used in code.

 ### Sample File